 Although there are different structures in place for meeting the requirements of Article 38, training for all those involved is advised to promote transparency and consistency in the evaluation process.
 The training should address the context, the principles and the criteria of a project evaluation to allow the evaluators to formulate impartial and justified opinions.
 Project evaluation also requires careful consideration of the effectiveness of the application of the “Three Rs” within the project.

 It is important that those carrying out the project evaluation have a good understanding of the expected harms to the animals and the proposed benefits of the research, as the harm-benefit analysis is a central element of the evaluation process.
 In terms of assessing harms, it follows that an ability to perform a well-informed and consistent assessment of severity is an essential element of the process.
 Training should include information on the various systems available to assist the process, and how these can be applied in practice.

+The competent authority for project evaluation should ensure that all relevant expertise is available for each evaluation.
+There can be a team of persons carrying out a single project evaluation.
+At least one project evaluator should have broad, detailed experience in science and scientific methods, and / or understanding of experimental design and /or expertise in the related 3Rs.
+Additional training in these fields may be necessary,

 All these requirements apply equally to evaluation of amendments to projects.